 By Dustie Jackson from Tuscola, TX

 I tried everything, from vinegar with baking soda to Windex to orange scented cleanser to Pine-Sol, and nothing worked to kill the lingering smell inside the microwave.
 I refused to admit defeat, because it's a brand new microwave!
 I'll save my rant about the popcorn button on it for some other forum, let's just say, the only way I can cook popcorn without burning it is to underpop the stuff.
-Microwave is too powerful for it's own good, and even reducing the power level doesn't help, because then the popcorn stops and starts popping a lot, which results in disaster.
+The microwave is too powerful for it's own good, and even reducing the power level doesn't help, because then the popcorn stops and starts popping a lot, which results in disaster.

 Finally, I thought of something: Coffee absorbs odors!
 I put two tablespoons of freshly ground coffee into a ceramic coffee cup, and added enough water to bring it to about half full.
 When you do this, be sure to sit the coffee mug down into a microwave-safe ceramic or glass bowl or something, because it boils over all over the place).
 Put that in the microwave and nuke it for about two minutes (long enough for it to boil all over the place, or preferably into the bowl).
 It will splash out around the microwave some, but that's a good thing in my opinion!